Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

     DataPackets deal memory at the byte level, it's crucial to ensure that each section in the DataPacket is on a byte alignment boundary that matches the boundary of the hardware that the DataPacket and associated Task Function are being used on, to avoid memory alignment errors.
-So, every Milhoja installation's sizes JSON contains a "byte-align" field for this reason.
-This attribute inside of the sizes JSON also allows the generator to sort variables by size and add any necessary padding to each data array in the packet, further improving memory efficiency.
+For this reason, the `data_item` section of the Task Function Specification contains a "byte_align" attribute.
+This attribute inside of the specification also allows the generator to sort variables by size and add any necessary padding to each data array in the packet, further improving memory efficiency.